|[✉ booking request]||

-Baloji means “man of science” in Swahili, but during the colonial period, that meaning shifted to “man of the occult sciences and sorcery”.
-By placing his resilience at the centre of his work, Baloji reconciles all these influences to enrich his creative projects.
+Baloji means “man of science” in Swahili, but during the colonial period, that meaning shifted as a result of Christian evangelisation, to signify “man of the occult sciences” and then “sorcerer”.